 Vitamin D

-Vitamin D plays a major role in our health and more and more research into vitamin D underlines the importance of healthy vitamin D levels.
-Some headlines of the latest scientific studies on vitamin D via Pubmed look like this:
+Vitamin D plays a significant role in our health, and a growing body of research on vitamin D underscores the importance of healthy vitamin D levels.
+Some of the latest scientific studies on vitamin D, published on PubMed, look like this:

 The Putative Role of Thyroid Hormones and Vitamin D on Severity and Quality of Life in Psoriasis.

-Effect or Vitamin D Status during Pregnancy on Infant Neurodevelopment: The ECLIPSES Study.
+Effect of Vitamin D Status during Pregnancy on Infant Neurodevelopment: The ECLIPSES Study.

 See here all Vitamin D publications on Pubmed